 Agriculture has remained a growing sector of the Nigerian economy.
-However, in recent times, we have noticed challenges within the agrarian/farming belt of the country.
-These challenges include climate change, flooding, farmers'/herders' crisis, the activities of bandits and general insecurity.
-In consideration of these risks, the Bank directly supervised the disbursement and utilization of the CBN intervention programs and includes provision for insurance in all the credit exposure to this sector.
-In addition, the Bank is strategically diluting its loan portfolio to minimize the concentration risk.
+However, in recent times, we have noticed challenges within the agrarian/ farming belt of the country.
+These challenges include climate change, flooding, farmers'/ herders' crisis, the activities of bandits and general insecurity.
+In consideration of these risks, the Bank is strategically diluting its loan portfolio away from Agriculture to minimize the concentration risk.

-On the monetary front, the bank's robust credit management framework has ensured credit discipline across its branches and business units, while also growing its loan books by 7.5% (to N289.36 billion) in 2022.
+On the monetary front, the bank's robust credit management framework has ensured credit discipline across its branches and business units.

 The Bank has never taken for granted, the dynamic nature of consumers' preference and choice in its day-to-day decision making.
 This is why the bank has created various channels for receiving customers and staff feedback on products, services, and needs, in order to deliver optimally in these areas and stay abreast of the ever changing nature of consumer demand.
-In addition, the Bank has engaged IT consultants to work with the Bank in the revamping of its customer data analytics to improve the detection and prediction of our customers behaviour in order to be ahead of changes in customers tastes and dynamics.
+In addition, the Bank has engaged IT consultants to work with the Bank in the revamping of its customer data analytics to improve the detection and prediction of our customers behavior in order to be ahead of changes in customers tastes and dynamics.